EddieDoesCoding/De-Anza-s-Professor-Rating-Extension/README.md

 It won't work on phone either so a laptop or desktop is required.

 Step 1: Click the big green "Code" button above the files.
-Download Zip -> Go to file explorer -> Extract all on the file
+Download Zip -> Go to file explorer/ Or finder if you are on MAC -> Extract all on the file
 Step 2: Go to the browser -> Click the 3 dots -> Extension -> Turn on "Developer mode"
 Step 3:Click Load Unpacked -> Select Folder on the unzipped file